 Where do you find Carbohydrates?

-Sugars Il Sugars d naturally in food) Starches

-Fructose Lactose

-All foods containing added sugar Fresh fruit Milk These carbohydrates have a more complex

-(sucrose) are carbohydrate foods Frozen, tinned or dried fruit Milkshakes structure

-They include sugar Ice cream Potatoes

-which may be added to food Yogurts Rice

-Ordinary fizzy drinks, Fromage frais Pasta

-squashes Bread

-Sugary cereals Breakfast cereals and oats

-Sweets and chocolates All flour products:

-Honey, jam and marmalades pizza pastry and baked foods

-mannalaues These often take longer

-Sweetened fruit juice to digest and so are excellent choices as they raise blood glucose

-These raise blood glucose levels rapidly levels gradually.

-Lentils beans and other pulses

-not to be used as the main starchy carb at a meal.
-They also contain protein and will release

-These raise Blood l alucose levels carbohydrate very slowly.

-gradually.
-They cor tain useful nutrients

-such as vitamins ar important as part of
+Sugars Natura (These are found Starches Fructose Lactose All foods containing added sugar (sucrose) are carbohydrate foods Fresh fruit Frozen, tinned or dried fruit Milk Milkshakes These carbohydrates have a more complex structure They include sugar which may be added to food Ice cream Yogurts Potatoes Rice Ordinary fizzy drinks, squashes Fromage frais Pasta Bread Sugary cereals Breakfast cereals and oats Sweets and chocolates Honey, jam and All flour products: pizza pastry and baked foods marmalades Sweetened fruit juice These often take longer to digest and so are excellent choices as they raise blood glucose These raise blood glucose levels rapidly levels gradually.
+Lentils beans and other pulses not to be used as the main starchy carb at a meal.
+They also contain protein and will release carbohydrate very slowly.
+These raise Blood of gradually.
+They con such as vitamins ar important as part of